 - Franchisee motivation.

 Franchising is a mutually beneficial business and leasing relationship based on a legal structure.
-Franchisors must comply with federal and state regulations, which in most cases make it impractical to negotiate the terms of their franchise agreements.
+Franchisors must comply with federal and state regulations of course, which in most cases make it impractical to negotiate the terms of their franchise agreements.
 The better a landlord understands a franchise tenant, the easier it will be to negotiate a lease.